What happens to debts after death?

 Debts after death

 If you die and have no estate, then your debts die with you as they cannot be repaid.
-Your relatives are not liable for your debts unless they have provided personal guarantees for those debts or they are named on the credit agreement
+Your relatives do not have to pay off your debts unless they have provided personal guarantees for those debts or they are named on the credit agreement

 Family or shared home